Skip to main content

 • Click Start to launch the LinearB MCP server.

-• VS Code will prompt for your API key and automatically discover the available LinearB MCP tools.
+• VS Code prompts for your API key and discovers the LinearB MCP tools.

-• After discovery, Copilot Chat will be able to use the LinearB MCP server.
+• After discovery, Copilot Chat can use the MCP tools.

-If you are using Claude Code instead of Claude Desktop, you don’t need to edit the JSON config manually.
-Instead, you can run a single command to connect directly to the LinearB MCP server:
+If you’re using Claude Code, you don’t need to edit a JSON file manually.
+Run a single command to register the LinearB MCP server:

-• This method applies only to Claude Code, not Claude Desktop.
+• This method applies to Claude Code, not Claude Desktop.

 claude mcp add --transport http linearb https://mcp.linearb.io/mcp --header "x-api-key: LINEARB_API_TOKEN"